hoothin/UserScripts/Pagetual/README.md

 pageNum
 --
 Point the page number with $p in current url, you can use{} to target result string from page number

+pageBarText
+--
+Set to 1 so the title of next page will be shown on pagebar